lefamoffat/agentic-trading/README.md

 -   ✅ **Configurable** - YAML-based configuration for all parameters.
 -   ✅ **Comprehensive Logging** - Detailed logging for training, trading, and TensorBoard visualization.
 -   ✅ **100% Test Coverage** - Comprehensive validation for all core components.
+-   ✅ **Experiment Tracking** - Integrated with MLflow for logging runs, metrics, and models.
+-   ✅ **Hyperparameter Optimization** - Built-in Optuna script for automated HPO.

 ## 📋 Prerequisites